 About Me

-I am an Associate Professor of Writing and Rhetoric at Saint Joseph’s University (Philadelphia).
-I teach primarily scientific writing and multidisciplinary courses in the history of medicine and animal studies.
+I am a Professor of Writing and Rhetoric at Saint Joseph’s University (Philadelphia).
+I teach primarily scientific writing, graduate courses in rhetoric and writing, and multidisciplinary courses in the history of medicine, madness, and animal studies.
+I currently serve as Graduate Director of Writing Studies.

-I am primarily interested in the history and rhetoric of psychiatry and especially in how psychiatric illness is conceptualized.
+I am primarily interested in the rhetoric of health and medicine, in particular psychiatry and eating disorders.
 I’ve also become interested in food studies, in particular orthorexia, veganism/ vegetarianism, and critical animal studies.

-I’ve recently edited The Rhetorical Construction of Vegetarianism (Routledge, 2023) and co-edited the Routledge Handbook of Scientific Communication (2022).
 I also wrote a book on diagnosing madness in the 19th century (with Carol Berkenkotter; University of South Carolina Press, 2019), and a textbook on scientific writing (co-authored with Kelleen Flaherty, Oxford University Press, 2020).
 In 2021 I co-edited a collection on vegetarian arguments (Palgrave/Macmillan).
-I’m currently working on a book on orthorexia and on some animal studies/rhetoric projects.
+I’m currently working to finish a co-authored book on the rhetoric of menopause, a book on orthorexia, and some animal studies/rhetoric projects.

 You can also find me on…